Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics have a 7-3 record against the spread while finishing 7-3 overall over their past 10 contests.
+- The Celtics have gone 8-2 in their last 10 games, with an 8-2 record against the spread in that span.

-- In their past 10 games, the Celtics have hit the over five times.
+- In their past 10 games, the Celtics have gone over the total five times.

-- Against the spread, Boston has played better at home, covering 22 times in 40 home games, and 22 times in 41 road games.

 - The 117.9 points per game the Celtics put up are just 0.2 fewer points than the Hawks give up (118.1).